CAIP-211: JSON-RPC Authority Negotiation

 Since the ordering of arrays expresses authority or priority in case of conflicts, we can illustrate three different security postures, explained below:

-// Security Posture 1: Implicit value prioritized, requested values treated as extensions
+// Security Posture 1: Implicit value prioritized, requested values treated as extensions of namespace-wide defaults

 {